laravel/dusk/UPGRADE.md

 ### PHPUnit 8

 Dusk now provides support for PHPUnit 8.
 If you wish to make use of PHPUnit 8 the minimum requirement is PHP 7.2.
 Please read through the entire list of changes in [the PHPUnit 8 release announcement](https://phpunit.de/announcements/phpunit-8.html).
+Using PHPUnit 8 will require Laravel 5.8 which will be released at the end of February 2019.

 You may also choose to continue to use PHPUnit 7 which requires a minimum of PHP 7.1.

+### Minimum Laravel version

+Laravel 5.7 is now the minimum supported version of the framework and you should upgrade to continue using Dusk.

 ### `setUp` and `tearDown` changes